Project

 Actions #6

-Updated by JosJuice almost 3 years ago
+Updated by JosJuice over 3 years ago

 Yes, but what they were talking about was to include two audio tracks.
 Though, I don't believe we have any problems with sync between DSP and DTK anymore, so merging the two audio streams should be fine (at least as an option).